GeekTrainer/help-desk-bot-lab/exercise8-BackChannel.md

 ### Client-side Code

 * You should add an HTML page to your bot app.
-You can use the one provided in the assets folder [here](../assets/exercise8-BackChannel/default.htm).
+You can use [this one](../assets/exercise8-BackChannel/default.htm) provided in the [assets](./assets) folder.

 * Using the  [Bot Framework Portal](https://dev.botframework.com) you should add a new App in the Web Chat channel of your bot to get the secret key.
 Then use it to open the [Direct Line](https://docs.botframework.com/en-us/restapi/directline3/) in the Web Page.